Now, let’s dive into creating your very own podcast in OneCMS. Here’s a step-by-step guide:

-This will take you to the Podcast Listing page where you can view your existing podcasts and create a brand new one.
+This will take you to the Podcast Listing page, where you can view your existing podcasts and create a brand new one.

-On the left side of the page, you can fill out the fields to create a new podcast.
-The only required field is the Podcast name, the rest we can look at after we’ve created the podcast and we start adding more info to it.
+On the right side of the page, you’ll find fields to input information for your new podcast.
+The only required field at this stage is the Podcast name.
+We can explore additional customizations after you’ve created the podcast and started adding more details to it.

 Editing Your Podcast

 Creating a podcast is just the beginning.
 You can enhance its functionality and make it ready for 3rd party syndication services like Apple Podcasts and Spotify.
 Here’s how:

 Click the Edit link right beneath the podcast in the listing.

 This will take you to the edit screen for the selected podcast.

 At the top of the edit screen, you’ll find familiar fields that resemble the ones you encountered when initially creating the podcast.